My Approach

 Understanding What’s Going On Inside

-Most people have different sides of themselves that show up in different moments.
-There might be a part of you that overthinks everything, another that pushes through exhaustion, and another that wants to avoid hard feelings altogether.
-None of these parts are “bad” — they’ve usually developed to protect you.
+Most people have different sides of themselves that show up in different moments — a part that overthinks everything, another that pushes through exhaustion, another that wants to avoid hard feelings altogether.
+None of these parts are bad.
+They developed to protect you, often a long time ago.